enaburekhan/Tic-tac-toe-game/README.md

 ## Getting Started

-This project involves creating the bin and lib directories.
+This project involves creating the bin with executable main file  and lib directories.

 ### Prerequisites